Welcome to Signal Fires, Inc!

 What is the Cancellation Policy?

 Classes are canceled when enrollment minimums are not reached.
 Cancellations are determined no later than 2 business days before the class starts.
-If BEACON HILL LEARNING COOPERATIVE cancels a class or workshop, the student will have the option to transfer to another class, as long as space is available, or receive a 100% refund.
+If Signal fires Inc. Or BEACON HILL Farm cancels a class or workshop, the student will have the option to transfer to another class, as long as space is available, or receive a 100% refund.

 What is the Refund Policy?